CodeNeuron58/langchain-QA-Bot/README.md

 - CLI and optional Gradio UI (`app_Gradio.py`) for demos.
 - Configurable via `params.yaml`.

-Is this portfolio-worthy?
-Short answer: yes — with a few extras (demo video/GIF, screenshots, pinned deps, Docker, and a public demo) this is a strong portfolio piece.
-Read the "Portfolio tips" section below for specific, high-impact improvements.

-## Quick demo (what reviewers want to see)
-- Short animated GIF showing: 1) uploading documents, 2) building the index, 3) asking a question and receiving a grounded answer.
-- A short video (30–90s) explaining architecture and a sample query.

 ## Quickstart (Windows)
 These commands assume PowerShell on Windows and the repository root is `c:\Campusx\langchain-QA-Bot`.